BSG92/detach/README.md

 # detach
 Safely Remove USB 3.0 External HardDrives connected to USB 3.0 port in Linux PCs

+Use this ONLY to power down USB 3.0 Hard Disks

 Author : Buddika Gunawardena (BSG92)

 Prerequisites